 And like crazed berserks of old, the entire line lunged forward.
 Hardened veterans and sturdy militiamen charged, their voices howling like a shrieking tempest.
 They swarmed over the battlefield.
 There was no escaping the rebel wrath.
 Either surrender or be speared.
 Tarleton’s quarter!
 The men bellowed as Howard rode among them, assuring that those who tried to surrender were not butchered.
 The rout and British defeat was total.
 Tarleton’s corps, as well as some of the finest troops Cornwallis had, his light infantry and 71st Highlanders, ceased to exist.
 Only Tarleton and two hundred of his dragoons escaped capture.

 For Cornwallis, the news of the American victory at Cowpens resulted in the loss of many of his best troops, that which would have a crucial effect on future British campaigns in the south.
 While throughout the Carolinas, moral among those who supported rebellion soared.
 When news spread north, American commands fired celebratory tributes to Morgan and his men.
-And when Congress was informed of the battle and the individuals who did their parts, both Colonel Washington and Howard were given silver metals.
+And when Congress was informed of the battle and the individuals who did their parts, both Colonel Washington and Howard were given silver medals.
 Individual states offered swords and rewards of land and goods to principal officers.

 Howard Continues in Command of his Continentals in Four More Bloody Battles